Pichi Pichi With Fresh Coconut (Niyog) | Best-Selling Filipino Dessert at Amber!

 - After steaming, remove the mixture from the steamer and allow it to cool for about 15 minutes.
 Once the mixture has cooled, use a tablespoon to scoop it confidently, shaping and rolling it in freshly grated coconut for an exquisite finish.

-- Prepare to impress your audience by arranging the delightful treats on an elegant platter to create an inviting presentation.
-This should yield about 30 servings, perfect for sharing.
+- Prepare to impress your audience by plating the pichi pichi beautifully for serving on an elegant platter to create an inviting presentation.
+This should yield about 30 servings, which is perfect for sharing.
 Enjoy every delicious bite!

-- Find fresh cassava if it’s available near you.
-It will improve the flavor of your pichi-pichi.
-You can use frozen cassava but do not drain the water if you go that route.
+- Use fresh cassava for an authentic taste if it’s available near you.
+It will improve the flavor of your pichi pichi.
+You can use frozen cassava, but do not drain the water if you go that route.

 - Adjust the sugar to your liking.
 I prefer it very sweet, so I add between 1½ and 1¾ cups, depending on my taste.
 Keep in mind that coconut will also add sweetness to the dish.